HalimaBegum17/Rockbuster_SQL/README.md

 **You can view the Entity Relationship Diagram via the Rockbuster_ERD.**

 **You can view the visualisation used in the Project here: [Tableau](https://public.tableau.com/app/profile/halima.begum)**

-*The Data_Dictionary defines the primary/foreign keys used and the relations between subsequent tables.*
-*The Entity_Relationship_Diagram is supplementary.*
-*The Project_Brief outlines the key questions, context and objectives.*